 There is already an existing group of qualified and experienced staff.
 This model of Membership will affirm their qualified, and experienced, status.

 Learning and professional development doesn’t stop with the achievement of an approved degree level qualification – arguably that’s where it starts.
 Professional community learning and development practitioners will grow in skills, confidence and understanding as they practice their craft.
-The two year professional practice requirement provides the practitioner with opportunity to evidence their commitment and competence in real time, real world, real responsibility situations and in particular evidence the commitment to professional learning.
+The one year professional practice requirement provides the practitioner with opportunity to evidence their commitment and competence in real time, real world, real responsibility situations and in particular evidence the commitment to professional learning.

 A recommended figure of 35 hours professional learning per year for those in full time CLD occupations has been set, and is considered both realistic and achievable, pro rata for part time staff or volunteers.
 It is also consistent with the professional learning requirements of similar professional areas.
 The professional learning requirement is in addition to any induction or required or regulatory training.